dddjef/pulse/README.rst

 Q/A
 ===

-My artists works all in the same location, is it interesting to use Pulse?
+My artists work all in the same location, what's the point to use Pulse?
     Yes!
 Pulse act like a local cache, even with to leverage server access even in the same network